Freedom in the World: Ratings and status

+Electoral democracy

-An electoral democracy must have a score of 7 or more out of 12 in political rights subcategory A (Electoral Progress), an overall aggregate score of 20 in their political rights rating and an overall aggregate score of 30 in their civil liberties rating.
+Under the reports' methodology, to qualify as an "electoral democracy" a country (territories are not included in this list) must have a score of 7 or more out of 12 in political rights subcategory A (Electoral Progress), an overall aggregate score of 20 or more in their political rights rating, and (since 2018) an overall aggregate score of 30 or more in their civil liberties rating.

-Freedom House's term "electoral democracy" differs from "liberal democracy" in that the latter also implies the presence of a substantial array of civil liberties.
-In the survey, all Free countries qualify as both electoral and liberal democracies.
+Freedom House's term "electoral democracy" differs from "liberal democracy" in that the latter also implies the presence of a substantial array of civil liberties and a robust observance of democratic ideals.
+In the survey, most Free countries could qualify as both electoral and liberal democracies.
 By contrast, some Partly Free countries qualify as electoral, but not liberal, democracies.